Murchison meteorite: History

 On 28 September 1969 at approximately 10:58 a.m. local time, near Murchison, Victoria, in Australia, a bright fireball was observed to separate into three fragments before disappearing, leaving a cloud of smoke.
 About 30 seconds later, a tremor was heard.
 Many fragments were found scattered over an area larger than 13 km2, with individual mass up to 7 kg; one, weighing 680 g, broke through a roof and fell in hay.
 The total collected mass of the meteorite exceeds 100 kg.

 Classification and composition

 The meteorite belongs to the CM group of carbonaceous chondrites.
 Like most CM chondrites, Murchison is petrologic type 2, which means that it experienced extensive alteration by water-rich fluids on its parent body before falling to Earth.
 CM chondrites, together with the CI group, are rich in carbon and are among the most chemically primitive meteorites.
 Like other CM chondrites, Murchison contains abundant calcium-aluminium-rich inclusions.
 More than 15 amino acids, some of the basic components of life, have been identified during multiple studies of this meteorite.

-In January 2020, astronomers reported that Murchison meteorite silicon carbide particles had been determined to be 7 billion years old, 2.5 billion years older than the 4.54 billion years age of the Earth and the Solar System, and the oldest material found on Earth to date.
+In January 2020, astronomers reported that silicon carbide grains from the Murchison meteorite had been determined to be presolar material.
+The oldest of these grains was found to be 3 ± 2 billion years older than the 4.54 billion years age of the Earth and Solar System, making it the oldest material found on Earth to date.